-Democrat, Independence Party, Working Families Democrat, Independence Party, Working Families
+Democrat, Working Families Democrat, Working Families

-New York State Senator
+New York State Senator, Vice President Pro Tempore

-Office: 414 State Capitol, Albany 12247--518-455-2225
+Office: 430 State Capitol, Albany 12247--518-455-2225

 Neil has been a community leader for many years.
 His involvement in civic and social areas in Albany includes 15 years as a board member of Arbor House, a residence facility for women in need.
 He also served as president of Arbor House for a period of seven years.
-Neil has been the attorney for St. Anne's Institute in Albany and has done work for Hospitality House, the International Center and Hope House, a drug treatment facility.
+Neil has been the attorney for St. Anne's Institute in Albany and has performed work for Hospitality House, the International Center and Hope House, a drug treatment facility.
 Further, Neil was Vice President of the Interfaith Partnership for the Homeless from 1994 to 1998.

 An active member of the New York State Bar Association, Neil has served as a lecturer on real estate law; editor of the newsletter of the New York State Bar Association General Practice of Law Section from 1980-1984; member of the Executive Committee of the General Practice of Law Section from 1980-1985 and from 1989-1998; chairperson of the General Practice of Law Section from 1993-1994; and member of the House of Delegates of the New York State Bar Association from 1992-1994.
-Additionally, he has been a member of the Character and Fitness Committee of the Appellate Division, Third Department since 1987 and was chairman of the Grievance Committee for the Albany County Bar Association from 1985-1993.
+Additionally, he has been a member of the Character and Fitness Committee of the Appellate Division, Third Department and was also chairman of the Grievance Committee for the Albany County Bar Association from 1985-1993.